yeahglo/osticket-prereqs/README.md

 </br>

 <img width="812" alt="Screen Shot 2023-06-25 at 12 16 22 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/c17f13b1-04be-4c8d-ba37-f9db0340b4db"></p>
+**_These are the settings you can use to create your VM, depending on your location.
+(If a different location in the world makes more sense for you, use that.)_**
 <p>
 <img width="691" alt="Screen Shot 2023-06-25 at 12 17 41 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/ba93e774-64a3-4ae4-925f-bf393ad5af53"></p>

-_Note: Make sure to checkmark the bottom part about licensing so you don't run into any issues._
+**_Make sure to checkmark the bottom part about licensing so you don't run into any issues._**
 </br>

 **Step 2: Log into the VM via RDP:**